About

 Waste management project

-Tree Planting July, 2010
+Tree planting July, 2010

 All the CBT members also participated in a tree-planting day in July, 2010.
 Over 1,500 native plants and trees were planted on the north side of Banteay Chhmar Temple.
-There were many other participants, as well, including the Commune authorities, regional government officials and schoolchildren from the primary and secondary schools.
+There were many other participants, as well, including the commune authorities, regional government officials and schoolchildren from the primary and secondary schools.

 CBT Local Fund